Yama-Koh/AUMod/README.md

 # SupplementalAUMod

-Supporting only Madmate, so far.
+Supporting only Madmate and Sheriff.

 This mod is based on [TheOtherRoles](https://github.com/Eisbison/TheOtherRoles)